Tablelands Highway is a remote sealed road

 How long is Tablelands Highway?

-Due its unique location and passing through remote areas, it is important when driving in these conditions to be prepared.
+Due to its unique location and passing through remote areas, it is important when driving in these conditions to be prepared.
 The only cautions are - if a vehicle is coming the other way, particularly a road train, slow right down and get completely off the road.
-You don't want to be travelling at any speed with one side on bitumen and one side on the shoulder.
-Also, if there has been any rain, beware of wash outs on the shoulders.
-Final caution is to watch out for cattle.
+You don't want to be traveling at any speed with one side on bitumen and one side on the shoulder.
+Also, if there has been any rain, beware of washouts on the shoulders.
+A final caution is to watch out for cattle.
 This remote stretch of single-lane bitumen is unfenced and there are often a lot of cattle on and near the road.